broisnischal/prisma-type-generator/README.md

 export type UserPublic = Omit<User, "password">;
 ```

-**Use Case:** Public API responses that exclude internal timestamps, or DTOs that hide sensitive fields like passwords.

 ---

 ### `@pick` - Pick Types

-**What it does:** Generates types that include only specific fields from a model.

-**When to use:** Public APIs, minimal DTOs, selective field exposure, or when you need lightweight types.

-**Why use it:** Type-safe field selection, minimal types, and clean public APIs with only necessary fields.
+Generates types that include only specific fields from a model.
+Type-safe field selection, minimal types, and clean public APIs with only necessary fields.

 **Example:**